seapagan/url-shortener/README.md

   Browser, JSON otherwise.
 - Choose either the default `SQLite` database or `Postgresql` from the `.env` file.
-- The URL is case-sensitive, so added lowercase letters to the mix for extra availability.
+- The URL Key is case-sensitive, so added lowercase letters to the mix for extra availability.
 Now the key will randomly include upper, lower and numbers.

 ## Planned Features